VULNERABILITY DIGEST FROM ACTION1

 Ease of use and simplicity of deployment

-Impact on business performance
+Impact on system performance

 Agent-based vs agent-less